SwissDataScienceCenter/renku/docs/user/templates.rst

 .. warning::

-  Modifying these files can result in an image that doesn't build.
+  Modifying these files can result in an image that does not build.
 Resetting to default values and killing and restarting the notebook should bring you back to a working state.